Mediocre Culture Guide

 Company Trips & Outings

-As often as possible, we facilitate opportunities for employee enrichment: trips to Creative South, other local conferences, and the like.
+As often as possible, we facilitate opportunities for employee enrichment: we aim for an annual full-team retreat, as well as local conferences, talks, and the like.
 Time, compensation, reimbursement details will be made explicit before the event in question.

 Improving Skills

-We offer employees paid time to put towards growing their skill sets.
+We offer all employees 1 hour paid per week (4 hours per month) to put towards growing their skillsets, as part of our 4-day workweek agreement.
 See our Time for Improving Skills Policy for details.

 Philanthropy

-We donate to organizations in line with our stated values.
+We donate to organizations in line with our values and that we vet by our metrics.
 See our Philanthropy Policy for details.

 Sustainability

-We strive to be environmentally responsible and reduce our impact, including buying local.
+We strive to be environmentally responsible and reduce our impact.
 See our Sustainability Policy for details.

 Volunteering & Community Service